Pursue your individual goals in an inclusive, flexible curriculum designed for the next generation of healthcare professionals.

 Apply knowledge of general preventive medicine and public health issues to promote health care to groups or individuals, and aid in the prevention or reduction of risk of disease, injury, disability, or death.
 May practice population-based medicine or diagnose and treat patients in the context of clinical health promotion and disease prevention.

-Also called: Medical Director, Occupational Medicine Physician, Occupational Physician, Preventive Medicine Physician, Primary Clinician, Public Health Director, Public Health Officer, Public Health Physician, Regional Medical Director, Residency Director
+Also called: Occupational Medicine Physician, Physician, Public Health Officer, Public Health Physician

 Preventive Medicine Physicians -